Passivation layer shear

 Conventional shear testing results in the shear tool “scalping” the top of the ball, low test forces, and no bond strength measurement.

-“Passivation shear” overcomes this problem by testing the bond with an appropriate shear height.
-After aligning the shear tool to the bond the tool lands on the substrate (passivation layer) in the normal manner.
-Instead of then lifting up to the required shear height it descends into the passivation layer.
+Passivation shear overcomes this problem by testing the bond with an appropriate shear height.
+After aligning the shear tool to the bond, the tool lands on the substrate (passivation layer) in the usual manner.
+Instead of lifting to the required shear height, it descends into the passivation layer.
 It then shears the ball bond.
-In so doing it shears through a small portion of the passivation layer.
-The force required to do this is much less than the ball bond strength and the peak force measurement remains that of the bond.
+In so doing, it shears through a small portion of the passivation layer.
+This requires less force than the ball bond strength, and the peak force measurement remains that of the bond.